COVID Vaccination & Testing

 Faculty or Staff Vaccination Expectations

-By August 1, all faculty and staff must submit EITHER a copy of their completed COVID-19 vaccination card to email@example.com OR submit a signed acknowledgement of Furman’s expectations for unvaccinated employees.
+All faculty and staff must submit EITHER a copy of their completed COVID-19 vaccination card to firstname.lastname@example.org OR submit a signed acknowledgement of Furman’s expectations for unvaccinated employees.
 As a reminder, this information will not be shared or stored as part of an employees’ personnel record.

 - Employees who have not submitted proof of being fully vaccinated to Human Resources are expected to continue to mask and distance indoors, and mask outdoors if physical distancing cannot be maintained.